 The Best Dresses of 2020

 The Toad&Co Cue Wrap Cafe model offers classic wrap styling in a super soft fabric with functional pockets and four sleeve length options.
 We love it and reached for it more often than any other n the test.
-The fabric is heavy enough to drape and swing without clinging, but light enough that it breathes well.
-This option comes in the tank version we tested as well as short sleeve, three-quarter sleeve, and long sleeve versions.
+The fabric is heavy enough to drape and swing without clinging but light enough that it breathes well.
+This option comes in the tank version we tested and short sleeve, three-quarter sleeve, and long sleeve versions.
 Between the sleeve length options and a variety of beautiful colors and prints offered, it's easy to find a Cue Wrap that works well for you.
 From long road trips to walks in the woods to botanic garden wanderings and dinner dates, we feel comfortable and stylishly coiffed for almost any occasion.
-Since we wear it so often, we love that you can just throw it in the wash (cold) and drier.
+Since we wear it so often, we love that you can just throw it in the wash (cold) and dryer.
 The organic cotton and Tencel lyocell (a type of rayon made with nontoxic solvents) fabric, and Toad&Co's pledged interest in fair labor, help us feel good about our purchase.

 The style worked perfectly for our longer waisted testers, but one tester with a shorter waist didn't like the look as much.
 And the Cue Wrap is a smidge lower cut than most of our closet.
 While the majority of testers felt comfortable wearing it to work, some did not.
 Layering a tank underneath or a shirt on top is a quick fix.
 Toad&Co has a strong environmental and sustainability ethic and provides a lot of information about how they pursue that.
 They provide less information about how workers are treated in the supply chain.
 However, they are members of the Higg Index and self-assess social and labor impacts along with environmental impacts.
 If you want an incredibly easy, stylish, and eco-friendly outfit that will last for years to come, this is a great bet.